IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-table.md

 <Prop def="extraHeaders?: string[]" lang="ts" />

 The text contents of one or more extra ``th`` elements to render in the table.
-Should be used in conjunction with the ``item.append`` slot.
+Should be used in conjunction with the ``item-append`` slot.

 <Prop def="editable: boolean = false" lang="ts" />